Vermont Land Trust

 Right now, Vermont has the opportunity to protect 40 high quality farms and thousands of acres of forestland.
 Protecting family farms and forests means producing local food, creating jobs, and adding cash into our economy.
 Protecting our farms and forests is key to our energy future, water quality, public health, food security and our quality of life.
 When the opportunity to protect land comes along, the chance may never come again.

-For more information if your land will qualify for the Land Trust :
+For more information about whether your land will qualify for the Land Trust or Tax Benefits for placing your land in Land Trust: https://www.vlt.org/

 Organizations partnering in the Conservation Can't Wait campaign: